The Best Replacement Brake Rotors and Why You Need Them

 There are also different styles of disc brakes.
 Most cars have smooth rotors, while some have slotted rotors with grooves cut into their surface.

-Slotted rotors dissipate heat better, reducing brake fade in hard driving scenarios, such as when you are going downhill with a heavy vehicle or when you are on the race track.
+Slotted rotors are said to dissipate heat better, which could reduce brake fade in hard driving scenarios.
+Such as when you are going downhill with a heavy vehicle or when you are on the race track.

 Drilled rotors have holes drilled into them and look to provide improved brake cooling, similar to slotted rotors.
 They also allow water to escape the brake’s surface better, which can lead to improved braking performance in the rain, but this isn’t relevant on the road – only on the race track.
 There also drilled and slotted rotors that have grooves and holes drilled into them.